Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 * The idea to always checking when the number is the leading number in a sequence is a good idea.
 * Need to keep in mind that there are duplicates in the list and we need to traverse the hash set instead.

+### 129. Sum Root to Leaf Numbers
+* Just going down the tree with numbers.